HR Needs for Small Business: How Can HR Help Your Business

 A small business is a business that is owned by an independent owner.
 Usually, they employ no more than 500 workers, including management and staff.
 A small business may have branches in different locations.
 Furthermore, they usually earn less revenue than larger businesses.
 Lastly, most small businesses are often associated with service and retail industries.

-Small vs. Micro Businesses
+Small vs. micro businesses

 What is HR?